-Local councils pay for a big chunk of the social care and have now been given a £600 million infection control fund for carehomes.
+Local councils pay for a big chunk of the social care.
+In May councils were given a £600 million infection control fund for carehomes.
+The scheme was extended in October and a further £546 million was made available.
 Government guidance suggests this money could be used to pay careworkers full sick and isolation pay.
-But it will take grassroots pressure to secure this deal for all careworkers.
+But it’s not mandatory and evidence suggests that many social care providers are still refusing to pay full sick and isolation pay despite being offered free money and despite the dangers this poses to staff and service users.
+It will take grassroots pressure to secure this deal for all careworkers.

-Under pressure from trade unions, a number of councils have ensure that all care workers in their area can self-isolate on full pay.
+Under pressure from trade unions and Safe and Equal activists, a number of councils have ensured that all care workers in their area can self-isolate on full pay.
 More details here.

 What you can do: